Grilled Shrimp Louie Salad

 Instructions

-- Place the shrimp on the skewers and grill for 2-3 minutes per side or until pink.
-Remove from heat and remove from the skewers once cool enough to handle.
+- Place the shrimp on large metal skewers and grill for 2-3 minutes per side or until cooked through and the color is pink.
+Remove from heat and remove the shrimp from the skewers once cool enough to handle.

 Assemble the salads:

 - Divide the lettuce, beets, hard boiled egg, cherry tomatoes, olives and avocado between (4) large plates.
 Top with the shrimp then drizzle with the desired amount of dressing.
-Serve with lemon wedges and enjoy!
+Serve with lemon wedges as desired and enjoy!6 ounces spring lettuce, 2 oven roasted beets, 4 large hard boiled eggs, 2 cups cherry tomatoes, 1 avocado, 1 cup black olives, Louie Salad Dressing, fresh lemon wedges, for serving

 Notes